karenneff/MagicSquares/README.md

 Results are printed to a text file; an example is posted.
 Each line represents one square; the first row from left to right is listed first, followed by the second row and so on.
 Yours may vary due to different execution time of different threads, but it should contain all the same results in some order.

 This program and its documentation are available as examples of my work and are intended to be used for informational purposes only.
 Please do not copy or use this code for any other purpose without my permission.

+##Update 9/14/2018

+Today's refactor offers a big boost in efficiency due to improvements to the autoCol method.
+Previously, the program would wait until the entire second-to-last row was filled before assigning any numbers to the bottom row.
+Now, its autoColBasic method will assign a number to the second-to-last square in a column and then immediately calculate the required number for the last square.
+This means that the last two rows of the magic square are filled together.

+Implementing the new method caused me to lose a few of the existing optimizations, so more refactoring is to come.